 When asked if Bruce’s attitude was genuine or a bit of a put-on, Clouse claimed that it was a bit of both.
 It was the image that Bruce felt he should project.
 As such, he made friends and enemies quickly.
 Clouse also said: “You see, with Bruce, the smallest slight he would exaggerate – not all the time by any means, but dependant on his mood – to the point where it was really a huge thing for him.
 And in those late night discussions with his friends – the stuntmen and the rest of his sycophants – sometimes he’d build up this huge case against someone and then he couldn’t back down.
 For instance, there’d be a tiny line in a local paper about him…something negative, and boom! – that was it.
 He wouldn’t be able to work that day, or he’d challenge somebody to a fight.”

-Coincidentally, Clouse’s version of The Game of Death has Bruce’s character fake his death in order to get the bad guys.
+Coincidentally, Clouse’s version of The Game of Death has Bruce’s character fake his death in order to nab the bad guys.
 When Warner Brothers conducted the talent search to find the next Bruce Lee, one audition was held in Hong Kong.
 Raymond Chow had to have been aware of this.
 Tom Bleecker was Linda’s co-author for her 1989 biography, The Bruce Lee Story.
 They married in 1988 and divorced in 1990.
 I wonder if he had compared notes with Robert Clouse when the latter was writing his 1988 biography.
 Although the 1989 book contains an epilogue, Linda doesn’t reference the ill-fated biopic that she was involved with.
 Tom later wrote a 1996 biography called Unsettled Matters which referenced Unicorn Chan but not the Fist of Unicorn production and scandal.
 Nevertheless, he does reference Bob Baker and Wu Ngan many times.
-The fact that Clouse referenced the Unicorn scandal but not these two men seems like a deliberate part made on behalf of the two authors so that someone like me would spot the connection and deduce things on their own.
+The fact that Clouse referenced the Unicorn scandal but not these two men seems like a deliberate decision was made by the two authors to omit info so that someone like me would spot the connection and deduce things on their own.

 In retrospect, it’s all too clear now that Clouse may have been the source of Bleecker’s claim about Bruce being so angry with Michael Allin’s script for Enter the Dragon that he took a swing at Linda.
 In the July 1988 issue of Inside Kung Fu, it was revealed that Clouse succeeded in selling the film rights of his biography to Universal.
 As such, it was imperative for Linda to put Universal in a position where they could think twice.
 Besides the implication that Linda didn’t want people learning too much about Bob Baker, one of the reasons why Clouse didn’t mention him in his 1988 biography was because, otherwise, journalists would have been pestering Baker for interviews.
 Baker was so much of a recluse that his only “interview” was at a Bruce Lee convention in England circa the early nineties.
 He died in 1993 due to a bad liver.
 This was a couple of weeks after the death of Bruce’s son, Brandon.